Vmussato/Eloquent-translation/ptbr.md

 Nosso projeto neste capítulo é de construir um autômato, um pequeno programa que execute uma tarefa em um mundo virtual.
 Nosso autômato vai ser um robô carteiro trazendo e levando pacotes.

-In "project" chapters, I'll stop pummeling you with new theory for a brief moment and instead we'll work through a program together.
-Theory is necessary to learn to program, but reading and understanding actual programs is just as important.

-Our project in this chapter is to build an ((automaton)), a little program that performs a task in a ((virtual world)).
-Our automaton will be a mail-delivery ((robot)) picking up and dropping off parcels.

 ## Meadowfield (Campo Prado)

 {{index "roads array"}}

 A aldeia de Campo Prado não é muito grande.
 Ela consiste de onze lugares com quatorze estradas entre eles.
 Ela pode ser representada com este array de estradas:

-The village of ((Meadowfield)) isn't very big.
-It consists of eleven places with fourteen roads between them.
-It can be described with this array of roads:

 ```{includeCode: true}
 const roads = [